kawa-analytics/kawa-documentation/README.md

 **REGULAR USERS**

 Most of the users should have this role.
-It allows to benefit from all the features of the platform.
+It allows them to benefit from all the features of the platform.

 #### b.
 The restricted data source types

 There are 7 data source types in KAWA:

-- __USER FILES__: To create data sources of that types, users can upload CSV files from the GUI.
+- __USER FILES__: To create data sources of that type, users can upload CSV files from the GUI.

-- __EXTERNAL SYSTEMS__: This type of data sources is created by connecting to an external system directely from the GUI: Database, API, etc...
+- __EXTERNAL SYSTEMS__: This type of data source is created by connecting to an external system directly from the GUI: Database, API, etc...

 - __KYWY__ (Python client): This corresponds to data sources created from the Python client using the data loader.

-- __LIVE CONNECT__: Live connections are created by querying tables or views that are stored in the main data warehouse, without ETL or synchronisation.
+- __LIVE CONNECT__: Live connections are created by querying tables or views that are stored in the main data warehouse, without ETL or synchronization.

-- __PYTHON ETL__: This type of data sources is created by scheduling a Python script decorated by the `@kawa_tool` decorator.
+- __PYTHON ETL__: This type of data source is created by scheduling a Python script decorated by the `@kawa_tool` decorator.

 - __FROM SCRATCH__: This allows users to create data sources directly in the GUI and edit the values manually, like Excel.

 - __TRANSFORMATIONS__: Those are created by materializing existing views into new warehouse tables.

-Each user (_Regular users_) can only create data sources of a type that was not explicitely restricted by administrators.
+Each user (_Regular users_) can only create data sources of a type that was not explicitly restricted by administrators.

-This allows administrators to control what can the various users can load into the platform.
+This allows administrators to control what the various users can load into the platform.

 #### c.
 The overall permissions